 This monitor delivers mediocre picture quality, as it can't get very bright and has terrible black uniformity, but it has great accuracy with our pre-calibration settings and has an excellent SDR color gamut.

 Unfortunately, this monitor doesn't support power delivery over USB-C, so you'll have to keep a charger handy if you plan on using the monitor for a while.
-Overall, although it is a basic monitor, this is the best external monitor for MacBook Pro in the budget category that we've tested so far.
+Overall, although it's a basic monitor, this is the best external monitor for MacBook Pro in the budget category that we've tested so far.

 Our recommendations are based on what we think are the best external monitors for a MacBook Pro that are currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.